Hamed-Hasan/Building-empower-product-solution-backend/README.md

 5. **Verify Frontend Installation:**
    Open your browser and go to [http://localhost:5471](http://localhost:5471) to verify that the frontend application is running.

 Now, you have both the backend and frontend up and running.
-You can explore the Arraytics Product Solution Management System by navigating through the provided routes and endpoints.
+You can explore the Empowering Energy Product Solution Management System by navigating through the provided routes and endpoints.

 Feel free to reach out if you encounter any issues during the installation process or if you have any questions about the codebase!